2003 Arizona Wildcats football team: Game summaries

-UTEP
+vs UTEP

 Arizona opened the season by hosting UTEP.
 In their first meeting against the Miners since 1999, the Wildcats would dominate on all phases and cruised to a victory.
-UTEP’s only score was an interception return early in the fourth quarter after Arizona brought in backup players with the game already out of reach.
+UTEP's only score was an interception return early in the fourth quarter after Arizona brought in backup players with the game already out of reach.
 Also, the game featured Arizona Stadium having the smallest attendance for a home opener since 1997, as fewer fans attended as a result of a lack of interest due to Mackovic still being the Wildcats coach to start the season.

-LSU
+vs No. 13 LSU

 The Wildcats hosted LSU in their next game in the first meeting between the two since 1984.
-Unfortunately for Arizona, the 13th-ranked Tigers would score early and would break the game open by halftime with a 38-0 lead as Arizona’s fans began to head for the exits.
+Unfortunately for Arizona, the 13th-ranked Tigers would score early and would break the game open by halftime with a 38–0 lead as Arizona's fans began to head for the exits.
 The Wildcats would finally score in the fourth quarter to break up a shutout bid, but their big halftime deficit would be too much for them and their record evened to 1–1.
 Fans chanted for Mackovic to be fired near the end of the game, as they wanted the team to move on from the embattled coach.

-Oregon
+vs Oregon

 Arizona opened Pac-10 play against Oregon.
 It was the third consecutive year that the Wildcats played a home game against the Ducks.

 Hours before the game started, a plane with a banner that read “Hey U of A, Please Fire Mackovic” flew over the Arizona campus, as many in the Tucson community beyond Wildcat fans demanded that Mackovic be fired as coach and have the program be in a new direction.

 In the game, the Wildcats would again struggle as the Ducks would dominate on both sides of the ball as Arizona was blown out again.
-Chants of “Fire Mackovic” would ring through the Arizona student section in the game’s final minutes.
+Chants of “Fire Mackovic” would ring through the Arizona student section in the game's final minutes.

 After the game, Mackovic, angry after another blowout loss, would lose his temper and trashed his office after ending postgame interviews.